Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Existence of VT-BR-DUE and BR-DUE

-The link delay model (LDM) is originally proposed by \cite{Friesz1993}.
-It belongs to the class of explicit travel time function models.
-In particular, it is assumed that the link traversal time, denoted by $D_a(t)$, is expressed as an affine function of the link occupancy $X(t)$ at the time of entry, where $t$ denotes the link entry time:
+The link delay model (LDM) is originally proposed by \cite{Friesz1993} based on a link travel time function.
+In particular, it is assumed that the link traversal time, denoted by $D_a(t)$, is expressed as an affine function of the link occupancy $X(t)$ where $t$ denotes the link entry time:

 for some $\alpha,\,\beta>0$.
 Clearly, the LDM allows arbitrary link exit flow -- a violation of assumption {\bf A2}.
-As a result, the existence of SRDC DUE with LDM cannot be established in the framework proposed by \cite{existence}.
-When this happens, one may rely on the restrictive assumption that all the path flows are {\it a priori} bounded from above in order to prove existence \citep{ZM}, but that proof does not guarantee the existence of any DUE solution characterized solely by the set $\Lambda_0$, which contains unbounded functions.
+As a result, the existence of SRDT DUE with LDM cannot be established in the framework proposed by \cite{existence}.
+When this happens, one may rely on the restrictive assumption that all the path departure rates are {\it a priori} bounded in order to prove existence, but such a proof does not guarantee the existence of any DUE solution characterized solely by the set $\Lambda$, which contains unbounded functions.